kubescape/kubescape.io/docs/use_cases/prioritizing-and-addressing-vulnerabilities.md

 ### Architectural Redesign:

-Evaluate and plan for long-term architectural or design adjustments to eradicate or reduce the vulnerability’s footprint.
+Evaluate and plan for long-term architectural or design adjustments to remove or reduce the vulnerability’s footprint.

 ### Exception Policy: